kunjgit/GameZone/Games/Love_Percentage/README.md

 <br>

 ## **How to play? 🕹️**
-The user has to fill their and their partner's name in the input box provided.
-After that the user has to click the submit button, and then a message will appear to the user telling the love percentage between them.
+The user has to enter their and their partner's name in the supplied input box.
+After that, the user must click the submit button, and a message will appear informing them of their love percentage.

 -